-This can seem especially strange to those who can’t even fathom getting a tattoo because of their fear of needles or because they blanch at the thought of how much pain would be involved, but some people get tattoos precisely because they want those sensations.
+This can seem especially strange to those who can’t even fathom getting a tattoo due to their fear of needles or because they blanch at the thought of how much pain would be involved.
+However, some people get tattoos precisely because they want those sensations.

 Of course, this doesn’t usually explain why people get their first tattoos.
 Most people who feel the urge to go through the process of getting tattooed have already been tattooed before for some other reasons (probably one of those listed above).

 Deciding to permanently modify your body is an intensely personal act.
 Even when it’s done for traditional reasons, it’s still a conscious individual decision to live up to cultural standards.
-Because of this, there is no one single reason people get tattoos.
+Because of this, there is no singular reason people get tattooed.

 Still, there are some common themes.
 If you’ve ever found yourself looking at a heavily tattooed person wondering what they were thinking and when they decided to get all that ink, we hope this article helped you answer that question.